xeunwa/ctf-writeups/README.md

-# ctf-dmp
+# ctf
-ctf/labs writeups dump
+solutions/notes for ctf and labs etc